-Prof. Sacharoff teaches criminal law, criminal procedure, evidence, cybercrime, and international criminal law.
+Prof. Sacharoff teaches criminal law, criminal procedure, evidence, and cybercrime.
 He was named outstanding law school professor of the year for 2015, and in 2016, he was named the university-wide rising teacher of the year.
-He also periodically teaches criminal law during the summer at Brooklyn Law School, where he also served as a visiting professor during the fall 2016 semester.
+He also periodically teaches criminal law during the summer at Brooklyn Law School.

 Conspiracy as Contract, 50 U.C.
 Davis L. Rev. 405 (2016) [ssrn]